Skip to Content

 Keratin treatments

-• Step Two – Your hair is blow-dried and straightened.
+• Step One – Your hair is washed with a clarifying shampoo.

-The second keratin treatment method is through serums, shampoos, and conditioners.
-While these products won’t give you the same results as a salon-grade treatment, they can still strengthen and repair your hair from heat damage and hair dye.
+The second keratin method is through serums, shampoos, and conditioners.
+These do not give the same results as a salon service, but they can help reduce frizz and improve the feel of dry hair.

 What’s The Key Difference Between Hair Botox and Keratin Treatment?